 See Key Hashing for details on how Tyk obfuscates keys in Redis.

 Tyk supports TLS connections and Mutual TLS.
 All TLS connections also support HTTP/2.
 Tyk also supports Let’s Encrypt.
 See TLS and SSL for more details.

-As part of using Mutual TLS, you can create a whitelist of trusted certificates.
+As part of using Mutual TLS, you can create a list of trusted certificates.
 See Authorisation for more details.

-Introduced in Tyk Gateway 2.6.0, certificate pinning is a feature which allows you to whitelist public keys used to generate certificates, so you will be protected in case an upstream certificate is compromised.
+Introduced in Tyk Gateway 2.6.0, certificate pinning is a feature which allows you to allow only specified public keys used to generate certificates, so you will be protected in case an upstream certificate is compromised.